Key contributions

-My PhD focused on improving how we identify the competencies required for professional practice.
+My research focuses on improving how we identify the competencies required for professional practice.
 That is, how to figure out what should we expect a health professional to know AND do, in order to be deemed competent.

 - Competency frameworks review paper